dgiglio84/vgames/README.md

 *UPDATES*

+3-14-2023
+- A backup of the vgames.db database file is now created on startup.
+The file is called <b>vgames.bak</b>.

 3-13-2023
-- SQL queries can be executed via a hidden window.
-To access this window, hold down CTRL and right-click on the "Wish List" button.
+- Added a hidden window that allows you to execute SQL queries.
+To access it, hold down CTRL and right-click on the "Wish List" button.

 2-9-2023
 - Added a "Region" field.